guillaumervls/http-trigger/README.md

 **`--timeout 150`**

-  Timeout after which the command is killed and a HTTP 504 (Gateway Timeout) is sent.
+  Timeout after which the command is killed (SIGTERM) and a HTTP 504 (Gateway Timeout) is sent.

 ## Notes
+- The command is executed in a shell in the current directory
+- If the command fails (non-zero exit code) a HTTP 500 (Server Error) is sent.
-- If the client disconnects the command is killed
+- If the client disconnects the command is killed (SIGTERM).

 ### License
 MIT